danielshanahan/FileMakerInventoryResources/_articles/022-UniversalDataModel_Company.md

+---
+layout: article
+collectiontitle: Universal Data Model - Company
-# Universal Model - Company
+title: Universal Data Model - Company
+description: Reduce your data schema by combining vendors and customers.
+permalink: /Universal-Data-Model-Company.html
+---
 *Note - in this article I write about companies, vendors, customers, and organizations.
 It can get a little confusing, so here a dictionary of terms.*

 **Organization** - Your company.
 The company that is building a database, has need for a database, is interested in the FileMaker platform.
 In other words, you.